Svito-zar/speech-driven-hand-gesture-generation-demo/README.md

 # Speech-driven Hand Gesture Generation Demo
-This repository can be used to reproduce our results of applying our model to a new English dataset.
+This repository can be used to reproduce our results of applying our model to the English dataset.

 If you want to learn more about the model - this [video](https://youtu.be/Iv7UBe92zrw) is a good start.